miguelcobain/IP.API/README.md

 Models and Collections are only aware of [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 The task of synchronizing data to another location is up to a **Sync Module** to do.
 This library is bundled with a module that maps CRUD to HTTP requests and communicates with the Instant Places API.
 This module depends on [jQuery](http://jquery.com/) to make the AJAX requests.

 Although this is a very important component of the library you probably won't directly interact with it.
+In a nutshell, this module is responsible for transforming higher level CRUD operations into some other lower level protocol operations (HTTP, localStorage, etc).

 ## Predefined Collections ##